Jack Huggard

 Jack Huggard (25 August 1901 – 18 August 1972) was an Australian rules footballer who played with Richmond in the Victorian Football League (VFL).
 His son, Jackie, played VFL football for Essendon and North Melbourne.

+Huggard was the Goulburn Valley Football Association and Cobram's leading goal kicker in 1924 with 56 goals, prior to being invited to play with Richmond in 1925.

+Huggard kicked five goals on debut for Richmond against South Melbourne in round four, 1925.

 Huggard was captain-coach of the Benalla Football Club in the Ovens and Murray Football League in 1928 and then returned to Melbourne, playing with Camberwell in the Victorian Football Association (VFA) in 1929.

+Younger brother of Richmond player, Frank Huggard.